 FAHRETTİN AYKUT ARCHITECTURE

-Launched in İstanbul in 2019, Faar Art Gallery is a dynamic and up-to-date platform with the programs it has created with artists from different generations.
+Launched in İstanbul in 2019, Faari Art & Design is a dynamic and up-to-date platform with the programs it has created with artists from different generations.

 The presentation forms created by the association of emerging and internationally known artists, contributed to the production of a collective memory in the sense of visual arts.

 It has strengthened its interdisciplinary relationship with other art disciplines besides visual arts.

 In addition, it aims to increase the appearance of art both locally and internationally by establishing institutional relations at the point of the relationship between architecture and design.

 KEEP UP TO DATE / 2021

 FAARİ ART & DESIGN

 London Design Festival Online Partner

 Artists: Şükran Moral, Börte İpek, Burcu Perçin, Burcu Aksoy, Çağrı Saray, Çınar Eslek, Elçin Ekinci, Gülçin Aksoy, Güler Güçlü, İsmet Doğan, Mehmet Öğüt, Sefa Çatuk, Tom Fellows, Volkan Kızıltunç